Profile: Rick Perry

 - 1998: Lieutenant Governor

 - 2000: Governor when GW Bush president

-Since then, Mr Perry has been re-elected three times and, critics say, has enforced a hard nosed, pay-to-play culture in the state capital, in which groups and business who want something from state government must contribute to his political efforts.
+Mr Perry was re-elected twice and, critics say, enforced a hard-nosed, pay-to-play culture in the state capital, in which groups and businesses who wanted something from state government had to contribute to his political efforts.

 Some analysts wondered whether the US was ready for another Texan president, so soon after George W Bush, who ended his second term deeply unpopular, even in his own party.